Preventing Falls at Home

 - Install outdoor lights at all entrances to your home and ensure the lighting is bright enough to see clearly at night.

-- During winter months ensure the driveway and entrances are shoveled and salted.
+- During winter months ensure that the driveway and entrances are shoveled and salted.
 Elderly people and those with limited mobility may wish to consider hiring a snow shovel service.